 *Use refined white sugar only.
 DO NOT use confectioners / powdered sugar, brown sugar, raw sugar, honey, organic sugar or artificial sweeteners.
 While these sugars may be healthier alternatives for people, this is not the case for hummingbirds.
 Natural / organic and raw sugars often do not undergo sufficient purification to remove molasses which is rich in iron, and iron is toxic to hummingbirds.
 Avoid sugars that appear even slightly brown in color or are labeled “organic”, “raw” or “natural”.
 You want to make sure you are always using pure white table sugar.
 Artificial sweeteners (Sweet&Low, Splenda, etc) do not contain real sugar that is usable by the hummingbirds body.
 Honey can easily promote fungal overgrowth.

 - Optional: Heat your water.
 We have stated that you can make this hummingbird nectar without boiling the water, however warm water helps the sugar dissolve more easily.
 The water does not need to be boiling hot, simply warm.
-You can microwave the water for a minute, make hot water using your coffee machine or just use the hottest tap water your faucet can produce.
+You can microwave the water for a minute or just use the hottest tap water your faucet can produce.
+It is best to avoid using a coffee machine to heat water as caffeine is toxic to birds.

 - Using a clean container (I recommend a pitcher for easy pouring) mix the sugar and the water.
 Slowly add the sugar to the water while stirring with a large spoon.